patrnk/14_pre_commit_hook/README.md

 The included `pre-commit` file can only be run on Unix.

 The included `pre-commit` script aborts the commit if any of the tests fail.
-To activate it, copy the file `precommit` into `.git/hooks` directory of the project.
+To activate it, copy the file `pre-commit` into `.git/hooks` directory of the project.
 To bypass the activated script, run `git commit --no-verify`.

 Depending on your [git config](https://stackoverflow.com/questions/23667859/why-is-git-clone-changing-file-permissions), you might want to make the `pre-commit` file executable:
 ```
 $ chmod +x pre-commit
 ```

-It is important that `python` command runs Python 3.
+It is important to make sure that `python` command runs Python 3.
 Thus, don't forget to activate your virtual environment.

 # Project Goals